 Mindset explains the difference between a fixed and a growth mindset, why a growth mindset is superior to a fixed one, and what you can do to develop a growth mindset.

-- Fixed Mindset believe their qualities can’t be changed, growth mindset believe they can improve
+- Fixed Mindset people believe their qualities can’t be changed while growth mindset people believe they can improve

 - Growth mindset people work harder, embrace challenges and maximize their potentials

-- Growth mindset people build better relationships, better companies and leader better lives
+- Growth mindset people build better relationships, better companies and lead better lives

 Chapter 1: The Mindsets